 Our recent efforts involve the design, construction, and testing of an Inflatable Lunar Habitat (ILH), with an attached electric rover.
 The ILH consists of a frame surrounded by a ‘bladder’ which isolates the habitat from the surrounding atmosphere.
 The electric rover is built with two attached NDX-2 planetary suits.
 The mission behind the joined habitat, rover, and planetary suits is the testing of a conceptual planetary (Moon/Mars) base.

-You will find within this website copious amounts of information about our past, current, and future projects.
-If you find inspired by the information presented here, please venture over to our Contact Us page and use the contact information provided to get in touch with us.
+You will find within this website information about our past, current, and future projects.
+For information beyond what is features on this site please venture over to our Contact Us page and get in touch with us.
 We encourage you to get involved in the human spaceflight activities here at UND.

 Clifford Hall: Home of the Department of Space Studies and the Human Spaceflight Laboratory

-Our mission at the University of North Dakota (UND) Human Spaceflight Laboratory is:
+Our mission at the University of North Dakota (UND) Human Spaceflight Laboratory is to:

 The Human Spaceflight Laboratory is part the Department of Space Studies at the University of North Dakota.
 For more information on the Department of Space Studies, please visit www.space.edu.